-Covid-19: Javid to give more details on measures amid new variant and
+Covid-19: Measures to tackle Omicron variant begin this week and countries reveal more restrictions

 Here are five things you need to know about the coronavirus pandemic this Sunday morning.
 We'll have another update for you tomorrow.

-1. New Covid measures set out amid Omicron variant
+1. Covid measures set out amid Omicron variant

-Health Secretary Sajid Javid is expected to set out further details of new Covid measures later after two UK cases of the new Omicron variant were detected.
-Prime Minister Boris Johnson announced on Saturday that face coverings would be mandatory again in shops and on public transport in England from this week.
-PCR tests for everyone entering the UK will be introduced and all contacts of new variant cases will have to self-isolate, even if fully jabbed.
-The measures, which include reinstating the travel red list with mandatory hotel quarantine for 10 countries, were "temporary and precautionary", Mr Johnson said.
+Mask wearing will be mandatory in shops and on public transport in England from Tuesday, Health Secretary Sajid Javid has said.
+PCR tests for everyone entering the UK will also be introduced and all contacts of new variant cases will have to self-isolate, even if fully jabbed.
+The measures include reinstating the travel red list with mandatory hotel quarantine for 10 countries.
+Mr Javid told Sky's Trevor Phillips on Sunday he hoped the extra measures - which aim to tackle the Omicron variant - will be "temporary", adding he thinks people will "take this more seriously".
+He said he has asked the government's vaccines advisers for "very quick advice" on broadening the booster programme to younger age groups and he expected that advice "imminently".
 Our health and science correspondent James Gallagher looks at whether the measures will work.

 2. Israel imposes travel ban